AnjaliSolanki04/LSA-Service-Booking-API/README.md

 ## 11. Git workflow

+### Branching model

+The convention this project follows, and the one I would run on a team:

 ```
 main            production-ready; merges only via reviewed pull request
 └── develop     integration branch
-    ├── chore/normalise-line-endings
-    ├── docs/author-attribution
-    └── feat/unversioned-endpoint-aliases
+    └── feat/*  one branch per unit of work, merged with --no-ff
 ```

-Feature branches are cut from `develop`, merged back with `--no-ff` so each unit of work stays visible as a distinct merge commit in the history graph, and `develop` is promoted to `main` the same way.
+Feature branches are cut from `develop` and merged back with `--no-ff`, so each unit of work stays visible as a distinct merge commit rather than being flattened into the trunk. `develop` is promoted to `main` the same way.

-Conventional Commits throughout:
+Conventional Commits:

 ```
 feat(api): expose unversioned /api/bookings/ and /api/payments/webhook/ aliases